GaoleMeng/EECS498-MDE-Mboard/README.md

 ## Quick start

+Note: If you have updated the XCode, do "carthage update" first.

 A basic M-Board App involves two Apps to be started, which located in two folder:

 - `buttonAddition` - the iPad App that is used as the virtual keyboard.